[Major revision–posted 5/14/18 (replaces 10/21/13 edition)]

 4. Appointment of New Employees

 a.
-Appointment Authority - Approval of appointments made in accordance with Texas Tech University policies and procedures is delegated to the Managing Director of Human Resources, based upon recommendations submitted by the appropriate administrator on an electronic Personnel Action Form (ePAF),
+Appointment Authority — Approval of appointments made in accordance with Texas Tech University policies and procedures is delegated to the Assistant Vice President for Human Resources, based upon recommendations submitted by the appropriate administrator on an electronic Personnel Action Form (ePAF).

 Hiring administrators seeking exceptions to this policy should route their written justification to the appropriate senior vice president/vice president, PSVP, or vice chancellor and Human Resources for review, consideration, and approval.
 If approved, the written justification must be attached to the initial ePAF appointment.